How late in a pregnancy can an abortion be done?

 Do I have to pay for the procedure myself or is it covered under my health plan?

-Surgical abortion services are fully covered under the Ontario Health Insurance Plan (OHIP).
-Other plans that cover this service include:
+Surgical and medical abortion services are fully covered under the Ontario Health Insurance Plan (OHIP).
+Surgical abortions are also covered under:

 - University Health Insurance Plans (UHIP)